 The Governing Body is responsible for admissions to the school's Early Years Foundation Stage and applies the admissions criteria set our below to admitting children.

-The school has a 78 place nursery, 39 each in morning and afternoon.
-Therefore a maximum of 78 universal places will be offered.
+The school has a (insert number) place nursery.
+Therefore a maximum of (insert number) universal places will be offered.